codematsing/django-formset-debug/docs/source/installation.rst

 When using the default JavaScript file ``formset/js/django-formset.js``, the code for the complete functionality of this project is prepared to be loaded.
 This means that whenever a component is first "seen" by the **django-formset** runtime, the corresponding JavaScript file is loaded dynamically.
-This is done to keep the initial load time of the page as short as possible.
+It is implemented that way to keep the initial load time of the page as short as possible.
 However, if you want to include all the JavaScript files at once, then you can do so by including the monolithic build named ``formset/js/django-formset.monolith.js``.
+Remember though, that this build is ~258kB in size (minified and gzipped) compared to the 22kB of the modular build.

 An alternative approach is to copy the file ``django-formset/client/django-formset.monolith.ts`` to your own implementation and remove the parts which are not required.
 Then compile and bundle this file into your own JavaScript file.
-This way, you can create your own customized implementation of the client-side part of this **django-formset**.
+By doing so, you can create your own customized implementation of the client-side part of this **django-formset** library.